Afnarel/blog/src/content/General/2014-03-27_new-job-at-ignilife.md

 Tags: Ignilife
 Author: François Chapuis

-At the end of the month (3rd of March), I have joined [Ignilife](http://www.ignilife.com) as a Python (Django) back-end developer.
+At the beginning of the month (3rd of March), I have joined [Ignilife](http://www.ignilife.com) as a Python (Django) back-end developer.

 Ignilife is a start-up founded by Fabrice PAKIN (CEO) and David BESSOUDO (CTO)